 On the Phoenix Management Console menu bar, click All Organizations, and then select the required organization from the drop-down list.

 On the Phoenix Management Console menu bar, click Protect > VMware.
-List of all the registered VMware vCenter Servers and ESXi Hypervisors appear.
+A list of all the registered VMware vCenter Servers and ESXi Hypervisors appears.

-Under Configured Virtual Machines tab, search and select the virtual machine for which you want to restore the cold snapshots.
+In the Virtual Machines column, select the virtual machine for which you want to restore the cold snapshots.

-In the left pane, expand Cold, and click the snapshot that you want to restore.
+Click the timestamp drop-down list and select the snapshot that you want to restore.

 For the Data Restore option, select the required virtual disk that you want to restore and click Restore.

 For the Full VM Restore option, click Proceed to Restore.

 After increasing the threshold to keep snapshots in the warm tier, will the cold snapshots be converted to warm snapshots?